 \subsubsection{Asymmetric Data Distribution}

-Consider the scenario where the class distribution is not uniform such that each $n_k$ is proportional to $p_k$, i.e., $n_k = \beta p_k$ for some $\beta\in\mathbb{R}^{+}$.
-Assuming that $p_k$'s are not identical, the asymmetry among $p_k$ is exacerbated by $n_k$.
-Hence, asymmetry across the different classes makes the classes more distinguishable.
-A function that satisfies this criterion can be compressed well.
-In other words, the function is not surjective. \begin{prop} For a data distribution that satisfies $n_k = \beta p_k$, for $\beta\in\mathbb{R}^{+}$, we have that $I(M+1)\geq I(M),\,\, \forall M\geq 1$. \end{prop}
+Consider a scenario where the class distribution is such that each $n_k$ is proportional to $p_k$, i.e., $n_k = \beta p_k$ for some $\beta\in\mathbb{R}^{+}$.
+The asymmetry among $p_k$ is exacerbated by $n_k$.
+This asymmetry makes the classes more distinguishable.
+A function that satisfies this criterion, i.e., a non-surjective function, can be compressed well.